Freedom Circle logo

 Describes how both the U.S. and Chinese governments changed their policies with respect to certain "terrorist" groups, in particular, the East Turkestan Islamic Movement (ETIM) in China, to suit their own ends

-[Undersecretary] of State Richard Armitage stunned the international community when he announced that the U.S. government had added the East Turkestan Islamic Movement [ETIM] to its official list of terrorist organizations ...
-Two weeks later the United States and China announced that the United Nations had added ETIM's name to the official UN list of terrorist organizations ...
+Undersecretary of State Richard Armitage stunned the international community when he announced that the U.S. government had added the East Turkestan Islamic Movement [ETIM] to its official list of terrorist organizations ...
+Two weeks later the United States and China announced that the United Nations had added ETIM's name to the official UN list ...
 No evidence is required to add an alleged terrorist group to the UN list.
 Instead, it is an "honor" program: each member government of the United Nations effectively takes another government's "word" that some group is actually terrorist.

 Related Topics: George W. Bush, China, Iraq War